Parajanov/Vartanov films on Criterion

-Parajanov-Vartanov Institute thanks The Film Foundation and The Cinefamily for cooperating with us to ensure that Sergei Parajanov‘s The Color of Pomegranates (Sayat Nova) screens with its 1969 original soundtrack as Parajanov intended it.
+Parajanov-Vartanov Institute thanks The Film Foundation for their help (and The Cinefamily for their cooperation) to ensure that Sergei Parajanov‘s The Color of Pomegranates (Sayat Nova) screens with its 1969 original soundtrack as Parajanov intended it.
 The screening on 22 February 2017 at Cinefamily/Silent Movie Theater in Los Angeles that was originally advertised with Nicolas Jaar’s “alternative soundtrack” will not take place, and instead the restored version on which we worked with The Film Foundation/L’Immagine Ritrovata is going to be shown.

 Francis Ford Coppola congratulated 2015 Parajanov-Vartanov Institute Award recipients, the Grammy-winning rock band System Of A Down — for their commitment to justice, exemplified by this year’s historic world tour Wake Up the Souls.
 The event at Chateau Marmont Hollywood on 21 October 2015 benefited Parajanov: The Last Spring film trilogy restoration at UCLA.